 - Send a portfolio.
 If you are a photographer, illustrator or videographer with a N.C. coastal environmental angle or project, we’d love to hear from you.
 Professional status is good, but good work is even better.

 We purchase first-time serial rights, except in rare cases of excerpts from recently-published books.
-(First-time rights include the right to publish the material on the CRO website and archive the material indefinitely on the site.)
+(First-time rights include the right to publish the material on the Coastal Review website and archive the material indefinitely on the site.)

 Tips for Writers